Your API might be sexist

 male: true and

 male: false to distinguish between genders.
 While it looks innocent enough, upon further consideration it can be considered politically incorrect and borderline sexist.
-This detail might seem like a non-issue, but it exposes a problematic subtlety that we should be aware of.
+This detail might seem like a non-issue, but it exposes a problematic subtlety that we must be aware of.

 I am certain whoever created this API did not have bad intentions.
 This might be an oversight that few would have caught.
 If nothing else, I want to point out how small decisions such as this can have a number of unintended side effects.